LeviathanTurtle/My-Stuff/README.md

 - `finalGrade`: calculates a final grade based on 4 labs, 3 quizzes, and one program and test grade.
 The percentages are fixed, but can be adjusted in the code

+- `final_grade_calc`: calculates the final grade in a class.
+Assignment weights are stored in an external file

 - `fourFunction`: 4-function basic calculator

 - `gridpointOperations`: prompts the user for two coordinate points, and the operation the user would like to perform.
 In the context of ellipsoids, this program assumes you are working with a circle